Mayoral elections in Knoxville, Tennessee: 2003

-The 2003 Knoxville mayoral election took place on September 30, 2003 to elect the mayor of Knoxville, Tennessee.
-The election was held concurrently with various other local elections; it was officially nonpartisan.
-It saw the election of Bill Haslam.
+The 2003 Knoxville mayoral election took place on September 30, 2003, to elect the mayor of Knoxville, Tennessee.
+The election was held concurrently with various other local elections.
+Republican candidate Bill Haslam defeated Democratic candidate Madeline Rogero with 52.6% of the vote.

-Haslam reached a majority in the initial round of the election, forgoing the needed for a runoff to be held.
+Haslam reached a majority in the initial round of the election, forgoing the need for a runoff to be held.

 Results

 2007

 The 2007 Knoxville mayoral election took place on September 25, 2007 to elect the mayor of Knoxville, Tennessee.
 The election was held concurrently with various other local elections; it was officially nonpartisan.
-It saw the reelection of incumbent Bill Haslam.
+It saw the re-election of incumbent Republican Bill Haslam.

-Haslam reached a majority in the initial round of the election, forgoing the needed for a runoff to be held.
+Haslam reached a majority in the initial round of the election, forgoing the need for a runoff to be held.

 Results

 2011

-The 2011 Knoxville mayoral election took place on September 27 and November 8, 2011 to elect the mayor of Knoxville, Tennessee.
-The election was held concurrently with various other local elections, and was officially nonpartisan.
-It saw the election of Madeline Rogero.
+The 2011 Knoxville mayoral election took place on September 27 and November 8, 2011, to elect the mayor of Knoxville, Tennessee.
+The election was held concurrently with various other local elections and was officially nonpartisan.
+It saw the election of Democratic candidate Madeline Rogero.

 Serving as acting mayor, following the resignation of Republican mayor Bill Haslam to serve as Governor of Tennessee and in the months before the individual elected in this race would take office, was Daniel Brown, who did not seek a full term as mayor.

-Since no candidate secured a majority in the first round, a runoff was held between the top-two finishers.
+Since no candidate secured a majority in the first round, a runoff was held between the top two finishers.

 The election saw Rogero become the first woman elected mayor of Knoxville.
-She is also the first woman to be elected mayor in any of the "Big Four" cities of Tennessee (Memphis, Nashville, Knoxville and Chattanooga).
+She is also the first woman to be elected mayor in any of the "Big Four" cities of Tennessee (Memphis, Nashville, Knoxville, and Chattanooga).